|

 research done on emerging regional and local artists and often are the

-only obtainable sources of information.
-Until now, the files were largely
+only obtainable sources of information on those artists.
+The files were largely

-unavailable to those who did not travel to Washington DC.
-In 2004, several
+unavailable to those who did not travel to Washington DC until 2004, when several

 artists' names are being added on a regular basis.
-Eventually, these
+[See current statistics]

 Smithsonian